Obusier de 200 "Pérou" sur affût-truck TAZ Schneider: Design

 The Obusier de 200 "Pérou" sur affût-truck TAZ Schneider began life as two rail mounted coastal defense howitzers ordered by Peru in 1910 from Schneider that were produced at their Le Havre factory.
 The two howitzers were seized by the French Army when war broke out.
 The howitzers were designated as Obusier ("howitzer" in English), sur affût-truck "railway carriage mounted", and TAZ (from Tous Azimuts) "all azimuth" in English.
 The barrels were of built-up steel construction consisting of a rifled steel liner and protective outer jacket 15 calibers in length.
 The barrels were trunnioned at their center and were mounted on high-angle center pivot mounts and provided with gun shields.
 The howitzers incorporated a U-shaped hydro-pneumatic recoil mechanism below the barrel, interrupted screw breech and fired separate-loading, cased charges and projectiles.
 A disadvantage was that the 200 mm ammunition was not used by any other French guns.

 The howitzers were mounted on four-axle well base carriages and were top carriage traversing mounts with 360° of traverse.
 Once on site the carriage's outriggers would be unfolded and jackscrews at the ends of the outriggers lowered to level the carriage and take the weight off the axles while four rail clamps would anchor the carriage in place.
 A circular gun platform unfolded to give the gun crew a level work surface for loading, traversing and elevating the guns.
 The elevation system had a combination of a rapid system which lowered the barrel to +5° for reloading while a slow system allowed for small adjustments to vary range.
 Traverse was by a worm gear at the base of the mount which allowed for fine adjustment.

-In service, the two guns formed a battery and they shared an ammunition wagon and a command wagon which had a telescopic observation post for an artillery spotter.
-Ammunition was transferred from the ammunition wagon to the howitzers by an elevated trough and the projectiles could be loaded on a cart which ran on a rail inside of the firing platform for loading.
-This allowed the howitzer to be loaded while facing any direction.
+In service, the two guns operated as a battery, sharing both an ammunition wagon and a command wagon equipped with a telescopic observation post for an artillery spotter.
+Ammunition was transferred from the wagon to the howitzers via an elevated trough, and projectiles could be placed on a cart running along a rail within the firing platform for loading.
+This arrangement allowed the howitzer to be loaded while oriented in any direction.